 Nothing beats the sensation of drinking a freshly brewed cup of coffee to start off a day at work.
 How do we achieve that perfect cup of coffee?
 It all starts with the coffee bean.

-The best kind of coffee is made from freshly ground wholly roasted coffee beans which has a rich aroma and incredibly pleasant flavour.
-The roasted coffee beans are ground according to the type of brew that you want for your coffee, and usually take only a matter of minutes to do.
+The best kind of coffee is made from freshly ground wholly roasted coffee beans which have a rich aroma and incredibly pleasant flavor.
+The roasted coffee beans are ground according to the type of brew that you want for your coffee, and usually, take only a matter of minutes to do.
 Grinding your coffee beans is essential to enable the coffee beans to release fragrant oils and help extract the aroma in the brewing process.
 The fineness of the coffee grind will affect the taste of the coffee, and you should adjust the grind size according to your preferred brewing method.

 How to grind coffee beans – Grind Size and Brewing Method

 In general, brewing techniques that expose coffee grounds to boiling water for longer periods of time require a coarser grind than faster brewing methods.
 This is because the finer the coffee grind, the more surface area is created between the coffee grinds and the heated water, which causes “over-extraction” of the essential coffee oils and aromas.
 This may lead to the coffee tasting bitter.

 When the coffee beans are finely ground they should be brewed for a shorter period of time to prevent over-extraction from occurring.

 In contrast, coarsely ground coffee beans should be brewed for an extended period of time; otherwise, the coffee may taste plain and flavorless.
 It is important to achieve a consistent grind before brewing, as this will affect the taste and quality of the coffee.

 Avoid Pre-Ground Coffee Beans